senorperro/jekyll-now/_posts/2017-6-21-Vulnhub-Kioptrix-1.md

 ![_config.yml]({{ site.baseurl }}/images/newKioptrix_1.jpg)

 __Target Audience Level:__ [<span style="color:green">■ ■</span>] Easy*
-<font size="-1">* Note: I say "easy" because, through personal experience, it seems like compilig the exploit used as part of this exercise might become less straightforward as time passes and the libraries it uses are further updated.</font>
+* Note: I say "easy" because, through personal experience, it seems like compiling the exploit used as part of this exercise might become less straightforward as time passes and the libraries it uses are further updated.

-The Kioptrix challenges are targeted towards folks trying to get an idea of what gaining administrative privileges to a single machine is like in a safe environment while also not losing their sanity in the process.
+The Kioptrix challenges are meant for folks trying to get an idea of what gaining administrative privileges to a single machine is like in a safe environment while also not losing their sanity in the process.
 You can find the VMs download link and other information on vulnhub's [Kioptrix Level 1 page](https://www.vulnhub.com/entry/kioptrix-level-1-1,22/).

 __<center><font style="color:red" size="+2">SPOILERS AHEAD.
 IF YOU DON'T WANT THE ANSWER TO THIS CHALLENEGE SPOILED FOR YOU, DO NOT CONTINUE.</font></center>__